Casper Ankergren: Brighton & Hove Albion

 On 6 August 2010, Ankergren signed for his former Leeds assistant manager Gus Poyet at Brighton.
-Ankergren made his Brighton debut the following day, in Brighton's opening match of the season 2–1 win over Swindon Town.
+He made his Brighton debut the following day, in Brighton's opening match of the season 2–1 win over Swindon Town.
 He started well at Brighton, winning the League One Player of the Month for September 2010.
 He won the award again in March 2011, keeping five clean sheets in eight matches.
 On 12 April 2011, he helped Brighton gain promotion to the Championship after a 4–3 win over Dagenham & Redbridge.

+Coaching career

+Brighton & Hove Albion

 At the end of the 2016–17 season, he retired from playing and became the assistant first team goalkeeping coach.

+Brøndby IF

+On 30 September 2021 he joined his former club Brøndby IF as the new first team goalkeeping coach.

+West Ham United

+In July 2025, Ankergren was appointed as lead first-team goalkeeping coach for West Ham United.

 International career

 While at Køge, Ankergren played his first youth football for Denmark, making his debut for the under-17s in August 1995.
 He played three matches for the under-21s, but found himself the reserve of Rune Pedersen and eventually Stephan Andersen.
 While at Brøndby, he served as sparring partner in various Danish national team training sessions around 2003.
 In October 2006, he received a call-up to the Denmark national team by manager Morten Olsen, as a replacement for injured Thomas Sørensen, but was an unused substitute in the match in what turned out to be his only call up to the national team.

 In January 2006 and January 2007, he played unofficial international matches with the Denmark League XI national football team.